rohit-ambre/superduperdb-website/pitch.md

 ---

-## Using SuperDuperDB we will be instantly enabled wherever AI provides substantial value
+## Using SuperDuperDB will be able to offer outstanding offerings wherever AI provides substantial value

 - LegalTech
   - Advanced document analysis